 Top Tips to Sell More on Etsy

-Even though your shop is set up and optimized, there are still more things you can do to boost your visibility and drive sales to your shop.
+Even though your shop is set up and optimized, you can still do more things to boost your visibility and drive sales to your shop.

 1. Master Etsy’s Algorithm

-Etsy gives you access to tons of customers, but it’s up to you to help them match the right customers to your products.
-The absolute best way to get your product in front of the eyes of your target audience is to use accurate keywords and phrases in all your content.
+Etsy gives you access to tons of customers, but it’s up to you as the shop owner to help them match the right customers to your products.
+The absolute best way to get your product in front of the eyes of your target audience is to use exact keywords and phrases in all your content.

 2. Promote on Social Media